Moral and Political Philosophy (MA)

-The programme capitalises on Leiden University's internationally-acclaimed expertise in practical philosophy which covers the entire gamut of moral and political philosophy.
-The Leiden Institute of Philosophy hosts the Centre for Political Philosophy which brings together all researchers with an active interest in political philosophy from different institutes, branches and fields of study at Leiden University, making Leiden one of the best places to study Moral and Political Philosophy.
+The programme capitalises on Leiden University's internationally-acclaimed expertise in practical philosophy, which covers the entire range of moral and political philosophy.
+The Leiden Institute of Philosophy hosts the Centre for Political Philosophy, which brings together researchers with an active interest in political philosophy from different institutes, branches and fields of study at Leiden University, making Leiden one of the best places to study Moral and Political Philosophy.

 What will you study?

 This programme focuses on fundamental problems of moral and political philosophy.
 You will be immersed in philosophical reflection on the foundations and normative principles underlying individual action and society.
 Questions such as the relation between individual responsibility and structural justice, the nature of our moral discourse, and the fundamentals of practical judgment will be on the menu.